 Meet the different agents and program areas within Texas A&M AgriLife Extension, Bee County:

-Letty Guerrero – Family and Consumer Science or FCS offer programs to help your family.
-The Family and Consumer Sciences Agent will be able to provide you with needed information in the area of nutrition, health and wellness, healthy food preparation, and family emergency preparedness.
-FCS also offers Better Living for Texans (BLT) programming and is part of the Food Stamp Nutrition Education program.
+Family and Community Health or FCH offer programs to help your family.
+The Family and Community Health Agent will be able to provide you with needed information in the area of nutrition, health and wellness, healthy food preparation, and family emergency preparedness.
+FCH also offers Better Living for Texans (BLT) programming and is part of the Food Stamp Nutrition Education program.
 Other areas of educational programming include; food preservation, resource management and cancer education and awareness.
 A growing issue in society today is the improper use of child safety seats.
 72% of adults do not know how to properly secure a child in a safety seat.
 Correctly used seats reduce risk of infant death by 71% and toddler death by 54%.
-She can come out to show how to accurately use safety seats.
-For more information contact her at 361-621-1552.
+The agent can come out to show how to accurately use safety seats.
+For more information contact at 361-621-1552.

 4-H – is a youth development community of more than 6 million young people across America learning leadership, citizenship and life skills.
 4-H teaches participants not only about agriculture and the world around them, but also about themselves and their own leadership abilities.
 Focuses of the 4-H program are leadership skills building, self-esteem enhancing, and public speaking programs in addition to the livestock and horse programs offered for members.
 To get involved contact 361-621-1552.